MEI Travel Banner Ad

 How Long Do You Want to Be in Port?

-Once you know how long your ship will be in port, you will need to determine how long you want to be off the ship and how much of that time you want to allocate to a cruise shore excursion.
-Some tours will last only a few hours with multiple morning and afternoon booking times, while others can last almost the entire time the ship is in port.
+Once you know how long you have, decide how much of that time you want to allocate to a shore excursion.
+Some tours last only a few hours with multiple morning and afternoon booking times, while others can last almost the entire time the ship is in port.
+If you want free time to explore on your own afterward, pick your excursion accordingly.

-Who Should You Book Your Shore Excursions With?
+Who Should You Book With?

 Directly with the Cruise Line